 Beckie has been working as a booking agent for over 11 years and has worked in almost all musical genres across her time at WME, The Agency Group (now UTA), and currently X-Ray Touring.
-Her eclectic roster includes acts such as Anderson .Paak, RUSS, NxWorries, Noname, Joey Purp, Deaf Havana and Beartooth.
+Her eclectic roster includes acts such as Anderson Paak, RUSS, NxWorries, Noname, Joey Purp, Deaf Havana and Beartooth.

 Thomas H Green is a music writer, a Senior Lecturer at the University of Chichester, and a member of the Brit Awards Academy.
 He is the author of Rock Shrines, and is the force behind the club night Synthesize Me, putting on events with Wolfgang Flür of Kraftwerk, the BBC Radiophonic Workshop and others.

-Lisa is now in her 4th year as Edinburgh International Television Festival's Director and within this time has boosted the Festival’s global profile and relevance; introduced the International Gamechangers strand and a host of new networking and year-round events, as well as expanding the activities of the Festival’s charitable arm.
+Lisa began her career in journalism before embarking on a career in publishing at Haymarket and Broadcast magazine.
+Lisa is now in her 4th year as Edinburgh International Television Festival's Director and where she has boosted the Festival’s global profile and relevance; introduced the International Gamechangers strand and expanded the activities of the Festival’s charitable arm.